DAF/404 Taipei Taiwan

 Every Step allows a participant to create a short experimental animation while they walk.
 Each participant is given an armband with a mounted camera and pedometer.
 The pedometer is mounted inside the armband and is connected to the camera.
 The camera is mounted on the armband and points towards the sky.
 The pedometer acts as a trigger for the camera and an image of whatever is above the participant is taken every time a step is made.

-To create an animation the participant simply puts on the armband and takes a walk wherever they would like to go.
+To create an animation the participant simply puts on the armband and takes a walk wherever he or she would like to go.
 When the participant returns from the walk the images are transferred from the camera’s memory and loaded into a custom software program.
 The software program uses the images to create a frame-by-frame animation and to create a soundtrack for the animation.
-When the program completes the animation a DVD is made and given to the participant.
+When the program completes the animation, a DVD is made and given to the participant.

 CYCLES FOR WANDERING